astrobytes-edu/astr596-modeling-universe/09-final-project/index.md

-# Final Project: From Simulation to Surrogate
+# Final Project Overview: From Simulation to Surrogate

 The culminating project for ASTR 596 where you build a neural network emulator for your N-body simulations and use it for Bayesian inference.